MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/plan-implementation-content.md

 ## Service level objective

 A service level objective (SLO) for availability defines how available you want a web app to be for users.
-Relecloud has a target SLO of 99.9% for availability.
-You need to define what it means to be available for your web app.
+You need to define an SLO and what *available* means for your web app.
+Relecloud has a target SLO of 99.9% for availability, about 8.7 hours of downtime per year.
 For Relecloud, the web app is available when call center employees can purchase tickets 99.9% of the time.
 When you have a definition of *available*, list all the dependencies on the critical path of availability.
 Dependencies should include Azure services and third-party solutions.

 For each dependency in the critical path, you need to assign an availability goal.
 Service level agreements (SLAs) from Azure provide a good starting point.
-SLAs don't factor in (1) downtime that's associated with the application code running on the services (2) deployment and operation methodologies, (3) architecture choices to connect the services.
+However, SLAs don't factor in (1) downtime that's associated with the application code running on the services (2) deployment and operation methodologies, (3) architecture choices to connect the services.
 The availability metric you assign to a dependency shouldn't exceed the SLA.

 Relecloud used Azure SLAs for Azure services.
 The following diagram illustrates Relecloud's dependency list with availability goals for each dependency.

 [![Diagram showing Relecloud's dependencies on the critical path and assigned availability metric for each dependency.](images/slo-dependencies.png)](images/slo-dependencies.png)
 *Azure SLAs are subject to change.
 The SLAs shown here are examples used to illustrate the process of estimating composite availability.
 For information, see [SLAs for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).*

-Finally, you need to use the formulas for composite SLAs to estimate the composite availability of the dependencies on the critical path.
+When you have an SLA dependency map, you need to use the formulas for composite SLAs to estimate the composite availability of the dependencies on the critical path.
 This number should meet or exceed your SLO.
 Relecloud needed a multi-region architecture to meet the 99.9% SLO.
 For more information, see:

 - [Composite SLA formula](/azure/architecture/framework/resiliency/business-metrics#composite-slas)
 - [Multiregional SLA formula](/azure/architecture/framework/resiliency/business-metrics#slas-for-multiregion-deployments)

 ## Choose the right services

-The Azure services you choose should support your short-term objectives while preparing your application to meet any long-term goals.
-You should pick services that (1) meet the SLO for the production environment, (2) require minimal migration effort, and (3) support planned modernization efforts.
+The Azure services you choose should support your short-term objectives.
+They should also prepare you to reach any long-term goals.
+To accomplish both, you should pick services that (1) meet your SLO, (2) require minimal re-platforming effort, and (3) support future modernization plans.

-At this phase, it's important to select Azure services that mirror key on-premises choices to minimize the migration effort.
+When you move a web app to the cloud, you should select Azure services that mirror key on-premises features.
+The alignment helps minimize the re-platforming effort.
 For example, you should keep the same database engine (from SQL Server to Azure Database for PostgreSQL Flexible Server) and app hosting platform (from IIS on Windows Server to Azure App Service).
 Containerization of your application typically doesn't meet the short-term objectives of the reliable web app pattern, but the application platform you choose now should support containerization if that's a long-term goal.

 ### Application platform